hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

   blank or not included, auto-configuration is used.
 * `ipv6_netmask` - (Optional) The IPv6 subnet mask, in bits (example: `32`).

+~> **NOTE:** The minimum setting for IPv4 in a customization specification is DHCP.
+If you are setting up an IPv6-exclusive network without DHCP, you might need to set [`wait_for_guest_net_timeout`](#wait_for_guest_net_timeout) to a high enough value to cover the DHCP timeout of your virtual machine, or turn it off altogether by supplying a zero or negative value.
+Keep in mind that turning off `wait_for_guest_net_timeout` will more than likely mean that IP addresses will not be reported to any provisioners you may have configured on the resource.

 #### Global routing settings

 VM customization under the `vsphere_virtual_machine` resource does not take a